AdamMc331/AndroidAppTemplate/README.md

 This template uses [Danger](https://danger.systems) which will perform some checks against our pull requests.
 You can find the list of checks in the [Dangerfile](Dangerfile).
 In addition, we have a GitHub Actions workflow for Danger checks.
-In order for that to work, you'll need a Danger API key setup in your GitHub secrets.
-Info on this can be found [here](https://www.jessesquires.com/blog/2020/04/10/running-danger-on-github-actions/).
+In order for that to work properly, you'll need to give Danger permission to comment on your repository.

+You can do so by navigating to Repository Settings -> Actions -> General, scroll down to `Workflow Permissions` and set the permissions to read and write.

 ### Templates